marcusoftnet/marcusoftnet.github.io/_posts/2011-01-24-kanbanboards-iiiputting-on-web.md

 I started to implement the steps for this scenario – which failed with an inconclusive status as expected.
 I created a step definitions class for the home page, but expect that other pages will require their own classes.

 For browser automation, I’m using [WatIn](http://watin.sourceforge.net/).
 It’s not available on NuGet, so I had to download and add it manually.
-I also used [Steven Sanderson's browser wrapper](https://github.com/SteveSanderson/GuestbookDemo/blob/master/Guestbook.Spec/Steps/Infrastructure/WebBrowser.cs).
+I also used [Steven Sandersson browser wrapper](https://github.com/SteveSanderson/GuestbookDemo/blob/master/Guestbook.Spec/Steps/Infrastructure/WebBrowser.cs).

 Here’s the step definition for the first implemented step: